b3rnoulli/agentmodel/README.md

 # agentmodel
-Simple agent-based modelling of financial markets done in MATLAB.
+Simple agent-based model of financial markets done in MATLAB.